-- From the CAESAR II main menu, select Utilities-> Tools->Materials (Refer Fig. 3-1)
+- From the CAESAR II main menu, select Utilities-> Tools->Materials (Refer to Fig. 3-1)

-- On double clicking the material name a window similar to Fig 4 will open and the screen will be available for editing.
+- On double-clicking, the material name a window similar to Fig 4 will open and the screen will be available for editing.
 The highlighted cell shows that the expansion coefficient does not exist below 70 F. In this case, you have to extrapolate the value for the mentioned temperature and add it here.
-Take precaution to edit the cell because the piping codes may have restrictions on the minimum metal temperature that you are allowing for the given material.
+Take precautions to edit the cell because the piping codes may have restrictions on the minimum metal temperature that you are allowing for the given material.